The digital panopticon

 Designed for behavioral control

-This is the implementation of the panopticon concept that revealed a sad direction that our current society can take.
+This is the implementation of the panopticon concept that reveals a sad direction that our current society can take.
 All screens became observers, not passive devices that just display content.
 They took control instead of just being there on the wall.
 That’s a truth that starts to take shape in our modern reality.
-We’re exposed to all kinds of smart devices that collects informations about our location, our sleep, our activity patterns, and so on.
+We’re exposed to all kinds of smart devices that collect information about our location, our sleep, our activity patterns, and so on.
 While this can be helpful, the problem arises when those start to dictate what, where, and how we do certain things, influencing how we live our lives.

-The beautiful interfaces we’re looking at all day are not always created solely by designers and developers, but by psychologists, anthropologists, and data analysts.
+The beautiful interfaces we’re looking at all day are not always created solely by designers and developers but by psychologists, anthropologists, and data analysts.

 Behaving as it should